 Baptisia 'Cherries Jubilee'

-A vigorous, upright, dense, shrubby-perennial, reaching up to 3.5 x 5 feet in size.
+A vigorous, upright, dense, shrubby-perennial, reaching up to 2.8 x 3 feet in 5 years, eventually to 3.5 x 5 feet in size.

 The attractive foliage is deep blue-green.
 The leaves are composed of 3 oblanceolate leaflets, up to 2.4 x 0.9 inches in size.